Knosper/dataManager/README.md

 ## Acknowledgments

-- Thanks to the creators and contributors of Dear ImGui && stb_image for their fantastic library.
+- Thanks to the creators and contributors of Dear ImGui && stb_image for their fantastic librarys.
 - https://github.com/ocornut/imgui